 When a player kills all members of the opposing team single-handedly in a single round on a map.
 This term is also used in MOBA games such as League of Legends.

 The term used to refer to the characters in VALORANT.

 The AWPer uses the Arctic Warfare Police (AWP) sniper rifle, which is an expensive yet highly accurate and deadly weapon.
-AWPer’s are highly skilled CS:GO players who can have a huge impact on the game.
+Those who play the AWPer role are highly skilled CS:GO players who can have a huge impact on the game.

 The location within a game where players attempt to plant and successfully detonate a bomb to win a round within a match.